Shaw Dupont Citizens Alliance Bylaws

 - General or Special Membership Meeting: A quorum shall be four SDCA members including one SDCA Board member.

 - Board: A quorum shall be a majority of Board members.

 - Committees: A quorum shall be a simple majority of committee members.

 Section 6 Participation: Only paid SDCA members are eligible to vote.
 All actions taken or recommendations made during the course of general or special meetings shall be communicated to all affected parties in regular meeting notes.

 Section 7 Procedures: Roberts Rules of Order shall be followed in all areas not covered by the bylaws.

 ARTICLE VI.
 SDCA BOARD MEMBERS:

 Section 1 Number of Board Members: The Board shall determine the exact number of Board positions annually.
-There shall be at least four and no more than ten Board members.
+There shall be at least three and no more than six Board members.